dhuss42/ft_irc/progress_maustel.md

 - when I try to connect with wrong password and then retry with right password -> does not work
 - if /connect localhost 6667 <no-pass> : handlePass does not get called, but should disconnect -> we maybe need a flag if pass got already called -> at some point: if not , disconnect
-- I still need getRegistered(void) for User
+- I still need getRegistered(void) for User or getUsernameSet

 ## General Info
 - rebase vs merge